On this page:

 Are you a US citizen or US tax resident?

 If you’re a US citizen or US tax resident we’ll need to ask you a few questions to comply with the Foreign Account Tax Compliance Act (FATCA).

 If your account is for a business, we’ll need ID and proof of address for all directors, plus your certificate of incorporation.

 If your account is for a trust, we’ll need to see ID and proof of address from all trustees plus the trust deed.

 Depending on the complexity of your business or trust, we may need to follow up with you.

-If you’re under 18 and you only have a New Zealand birth certificate, we can accept that along with a proof of address.
+If you’re under 18 and you only have a New Zealand birth certificate, we can accept an original version along with your proof of address.

 If you don’t have a proof of address in your own name, we’ll also accept proof of address from your parent or guardian.